Atomahawk/mobile-marketing-solutions/README.md

-# Project 1: Benson
+# Marketing for Mobile

-### Team Members: Andrew, Emily, Florian, Paul
+Analytical marketing solutions for a mobile payment and coffee retail discovery platform in the New York City.

 ### Problem Statement

-The target market are commuters who use the Metropolitan Transportation Authority (MTA) system since commuters are highly likely to purchase coffee in the mornings before work.
-In order to increase the user base, advertisements would be posted in high-traffic MTA stations.
-Users would then be sent push notifications from the app to prompt them to purchase drinks or renew drink subscriptions at a wide-range of partnered independent coffee shops in proximity to their current MTA stations.
+Codenamed *Benson*, this project leveraged open Metropolitan Transportation Authority (MTA) turnstile data to grow users for the NY-based mobile payment and coffee discovery platform, Cups.
+Commuters on the MTA are ideal users, since most are likely to purchase coffee in the mornings before work.
+In order to improve upon user acqusition efforts, print advertisements prioritize high-traffic MTA stations.
+Users on the platform could then be sent push notifications from the app to prompt them to purchase drinks or renew pre-paid drink subscriptions at a wide-range of partnered independent coffee shops in proximity to their current location.

 ### Analytical Approach